-During the initial stage of therapy, your history of symptoms, significant life events, and your childhood relationships with your caregivers/family will be discussed.
+During the initial stage of therapy, your history of symptoms, significant life events, and your childhood relationships with your caregivers and family will be discussed.
 You will be asked to complete assessment questionnaires depending on your presenting symptoms.
-Together we will develop a treatment plan to meet your unique goals.
-You will learn self-regulation skills to manage stress, anxiety, and big emotions.
-You will be invited to bring mindful awareness to your sensations, thoughts, feelings, and breath.
-In the treatment phase, specific therapeutic interventions will be selected for your unique needs.
+Together, you and your therapist will develop a collaborative treatment plan.
+You will learn self-regulation skills to manage stress, anxiety, and emotions.
+In the treatment phase, specific therapeutic interventions will be selected for your unique needs and goals.

-We strive to work from a trauma-informed, feminist, LGBTQ2+ affirming, anti-racist lens, and to create a brave therapeutic space where all people feel welcome, respected, and seen.
-Our therapists employ a variety of therapeutic approaches and interventions to support your unique needs, including EMDR (Eye Movement Desensitization and Reprocessing) therapy, Somatic Experiencing, Mindfulness-based interventions, and more.
+We strive to create a brave therapeutic space where people from all walks of life can feel welcome, respected, and seen.
+Our therapists have competency training in feminist, culturally sensitive, anti-racist, anti-oppressive, and LGBTQ2+ affirming care.
+Depending on your needs and goals, our therapists employ a variety of therapeutic approaches and interventions, including EMDR (Eye Movement Desensitization and Reprocessing) therapy, Somatic Therapy, Internal Family Systems, Mindfulness-based interventions, Dialectical Behavioural Therapy (DBT), an eye movement reprocessing therapy called Accelerated Resolution Therapy (ART), Sensorimotor Psychotherapy, and more.
 Learn more about the specific approaches each of our therapists use.

-All of our therapists are trained in EMDR.
-This form of therapy uses bilateral stimulation through eye movements, tapping, tones, or hand buzzers to stimulate your brain's innate ability to process traumatic memories and connect with positive/adaptive information.
-EMDR techniques can be used to develop inner resources, desensitize fears of emotions or memories, treat chronic pain, treat addictive behaviours, work through avoidance or resistance, reduce conflict between parts of self, and treat depression.
+Most of our therapists are trained in EMDR .
+This form of therapy uses bilateral stimulation through eye movements, tapping, tones, or hand buzzers to stimulate your brain's innate ability to process traumatic memories and connect with